TristanTruxal/The-Number-Game/README.md

 4. To start the game you must enter the queue and wait for another person to join
 5. After entering a game one person is selected as the setter and guesser
 6. To win either the guesser enters the right number or the setter wins if they last 5 rounds.
+7. For more information look at the settings by clicking the setting button